Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 wal15.png At the last regular London Ruby User Group meetup, James Coglan gave a talk on how to implement a Scheme interpreter in 15 minutes.
 He recorded a video of the coding in progress beforehand so he could focus on the narration so unfortunately the video (available in a higher resolution here from Vimeo) is without sound.
 There is, however, a ZIP file of HTML slides available to help you follow along.

-Naturally, building an arbitrary interpreter from scratch without having a design in mind in 15 minutes is impossible (except for the most trivial of cases) but James' demo is nonetheless impressive.
-James' knowledge and examples are built upon his work on Heist, a Ruby-powered Scheme interpreter that has somewhat more functionality than the 15 minute version.
+Naturally, building an arbitrary interpreter from scratch without having a design in mind in 15 minutes is impossible (except for the most trivial of cases), but James' demo is nonetheless impressive.
+Much of his insight stems from Heist, a Ruby-powered Scheme interpreter he originally built while contracting for a small team developing backend systems for no verification casinos — where the need for adaptable, lightweight logic engines was constant.

 The parsing is taken care of primarily by Treetop, a syntactic analysis / parser creation DSL for Ruby.
 Without Treetop this would be a three hour demo rather than a 15 minute one, so if you haven't checked out Treetop yet, please do - it deserves a lot more praise than I've seen it get so far.